dailydotdev/daily/README.md

 </p>

-## 🗞 daily.dev
+## 💜 daily.dev

-> daily.dev is an open-source browser extension that helps developers stay updated with the latest programming news 👩‍💻
+> daily.dev is a professional network for developers to learn, collaborate, and grow together 👩‍💻

-It collects and ranks articles from hundreds of unique publications to help developers stay updated with the latest tech news.
-You can bookmark posts, sync your data across devices, and read later whenever you want.
-It works offline and has a progressive web app (PWA) for mobile.
+With daily.dev you can discover a wide variety of professional knowledge, create groups where they can collaborate with other developers they appreciate, and discuss the latest trends in the developer ecosystem.
+It works offline and available both as a browser extension and as a PWA.

 <p align="center">
     <img src="/assets/daily-cover-photo.png" alt="daily.dev" width="550">
     <br>
-    <a href="https://www.youtube.com/watch?v=Oso6dYXw5lc"><strong>📺 Watch Intro Video → </strong></a>
+    <a href="https://youtu.be/igZCEr3HwCg"><strong>👀 Watch it in action → </strong></a>
 </p>

 ## 📌 Get daily.dev